pig pitr

 Privilege execution:

-• If current user is root: run su - postgres -c "..."
+• If the current user is root: execute with su - postgres -c.

-• Other users: run sudo -inu postgres -- ...
+• Other users: execute with sudo -inu postgres --.

 Platform support: